 For the salad:

-- Peel carrots and make long ribbons with a vegetable peeler, starting from one end, letting them fall onto the serving plate.
-Or coarsely grate them with a large-holed grater.
+- Peel carrots and coarsely grate them with a large-holed grater.
+Or make long ribbons with a vegetable peeler, starting from one end, letting them fall onto the serving plate.

-- Add chickpeas, a few tablespoons of the dressing and mix lightly.
-Let marinate covered in the fridge for an hour or more.
-The more you marinate it, the softer the carrots become.
+- Add chickpeas and a few tablespoons of the dressing and mix lightly.
+Cover and refrigerate for an hour or more.
+The more you marinate, the softer the carrots will become.

 - Mound half of the carrot mixture on the serving plate.
-Scatter on top half the dried fruit, herbs, and almonds.
+Scatter on top half the dried fruit, parsley, and almonds.

-- Repeat with the rest of the ingredients, ending with herbs and almonds.
+- Repeat with the rest of the ingredients, ending with parsley and almonds.

 - Drizzle a few more tablespoons of dressing, and serve.